 The University of Southern California School of Social Work offers one of the only CSWE accredited online Master's of Social Work degrees in the country.
 Click Here to contact the University of Southern California School of Social Work and request additional information.

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

-Before she can be awarded the higher license, LISW, the social worker must pass the ASWB advanced generalist examination.
+Before the candidate can be awarded the higher license, LISW, the social worker must pass the ASWB advanced generalist examination.

 An LISW may choose, at a later date, to do clinical work and pursue LICSW credentialing.
-She will need to submit a supervision plan addendum that describes, in detail, her practice.
+The candidate will need to submit a supervision plan addendum that describes, in detail, their practice.

 Minnesota LICSW Requirements